-- 5) Avoid thoughts about past failures.
+- Avoid thoughts about past failures.
 Many tennis players use the movie screen of their minds to replay past failures.
 They lose the match once on the court and then they torment themselves and lose the same match another 20 times in their heads by revisiting it over and over again.
 No one likes the feelings involved with revisiting a bad performance.
 However, many players justify it by saying "it is the only way I can learn from that loss" or because they want to play a victim for their friend, family, or coach.
 It is extremely important to limit this kind of thinking.
-Give yourself a limit on how long you will "mourn" a past match, learn what you can from it, and commit to looking forward....not backwards. - 6) Create a list of your best wins and performances.
+Give yourself a limit on how long you will "mourn" a past match, learn what you can from it, and commit to looking forward.... not backwards. - 6) Create a list of your best wins and performances.
 Most players can tell you about their best wins, but we think about these best wins far less frequently than we do our bad losses.
 It is helpful to create a list of your best three wins and think about them often.
 If you find yourself beginning to think about your past failures, replace those thoughts with ones from your best wins.
-In order for this to work, you will need to have these thoughts readily available.
+For this to work, you will need to have these thoughts readily available.
 You can not do this without first listing them out.

-- Positive beliefs are simple statements that help ward off anxieties and build confidence.
-They should be simple, positive, worded in the present tense and true.
-Rehearsing these beliefs many times a day makes them powerful and effective in psyching up before competition.
+beliefs many times a day makes them powerful and effective in psyching up before competition.
 Write four positive beliefs about yourself that will be strengthening for you.

-- 1.
+1.

-- 2.
+2.

-- 3.
+3.

-- 4.
+4.

-- 2) Break down your self talk into these three categories:
+2) Break down your self talk into these the hree categories:

-- 1. BEFORE Competition

-- 2. DURING Competition

-- 3. AFTER Competition
+BEFORE Competition DURING Competition AFTER Competition

 BEFORE Competition:

 Negative belief I say to myself Positive alternative belief

-DURING Competition:
+DURI NG Competition:

 Negative belief I say to myself Positive alternative belief

 AFTER Competition:

 Negative belief I say to myself Positive alternative belief